Snigdha171/Basic_WebDesigns/README.md

 Master branch contains the following files -

 1. WebPage1 - This page contains a header and a side bar with contact icon on the top bar.
 All the styling are done in custom.css file present in the css folder.

+2. SliderPage - New folder created which contains the sources needed to create a slider web page